yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

     yb-master-0.yb-masters.xcluster-source.svc.cluster.local 00004000000030008000000000004001"
     ```

-- Perform the following on the source universe side and then observe the replication at the target universe side:
+- Perform the following on the source universe and then observe replication one the target universe:

     ```sh
   kubectl exec -it -n <source_universe_namespace> -t <source_universe_master_leader> -c <source_universe_container> -- bash